open-ci-io/openci/README.md

 # Goals of OpenCI

-The best CI/CD service for you and me.
+The best CI/CD service.

 1. Super fast loading of dashboards
-2. Extremely easy setup of CI/CD
+2. Extremely easy setup
 3. No charges for builds during setup
 4. Free or very low-cost usage for small-scale development
 5. Ability to self-host